focolab/WormND/README.md

 ## Task 1: Neuron center detection

+In this task, we will take NeuroPAL image as input, and predicts the location of each neuron.
+We evaluated two classical models for cell segmentation tasks, cellpose and micro-SAM (from Segment Anything).
+To run the code, please first download the data, preprocess it with preprocess.py, and then run inference.py and evaluate.py in the folder for each individual model.

 ## Task 2: NeuroPAL neuron identification

-ID_benchmark.ipynb contains the code for running the analyses presente din the benchmark paper once results have been produced from each model.
+ID_benchmark.ipynb contains the code for running the analyses presented in the benchmark paper once results have been produced from each model.

 ### CPD
   We use the implementation of coherent point drift used in the fDNC paper (https://elifesciences.org/articles/66410).
 This code can be found in the fDNC_neuron_ID submodule included here.